GregoryBWilson/Election_Analysis/README.md

 ### 2.3 Overview of Analysis
 #### What do we know?
 Elections are very important as they affect the future of all citizens and they therefore need to represent everyone who has casted a ballot:
-- What we do know is that the Python program works effectively and without error..
+- What we do know is that the Python program works effectively and without error.
-- We also know that the end there appears to be missing data sources that are not in the data that has been provided.
+- We also know that there appears to be missing data sources that are not in the data that has been provided.

 #### What don't we know?
 As is often the case there are always going to be more information required: